Technical Tips & Tricks

 - Click “Save” to share your contribution with the rest of the class.

-- If you’d like to first review your edits first, click “Preview” – changes will not be saved until you click save
+- If you would like to review your edits first, click “Preview” – changes will not be saved until you click save

-In some courses you’ll need to work collaboratively in a wiki on a specific activity or task.
-Here you can edit each other's work (great for catching spelling mistakes), add comments (just like you might have a conversation with each other before adding a bullet to a flip chart), and can expand on an existing point (Consider using a different colour and adding your name or initial).
+In some courses, you will need to work collaboratively in a wiki on a specific activity or task.
+Here you can edit each other's work (great for catching spelling mistakes), add comments (just like you might have a conversation with each other before adding a bullet to a flip chart), and can expand on an existing point (consider using a different colour and adding your name or initial).

 In other courses, you may find wikis as group activity sign-up sheets.
 Here a table will be uploaded for you to find a partner, entering your name any other requested information.